MrRotella/cordova-plugin-zebra-scanner/README.md

   "deviceId": <number>
   "barcode": {
     "type": <string>,
-    "data": <string>
+    "data": <string> / [<string>]
   }
 }
 ```
 * barcode
-  * type - Type of a barcode that was read; It could be for example 'QR Code', 'EAN 128', or 'Code 128'.
+  * type - Type of a barcode that was read; It could be for example 'QR Code', 'EAN 128', or 'Code 128' or 'rfid'.
   * data - Data that was read from a barcode.

 ##### Errors